MSxADA/IEM-Sound-Explorer/README.md

 Genre Recommendation Mode (Default):

-Simply click on any of the genres listed at the top of the application.
+Simply click on any of the genres listed at the top of the application (e.g., "Classic Rock," "Metal," "Jazz").

 The controls for "IEM Mode Select" and "Filter" will automatically adjust to the recommended settings for that genre.